retrocomputacion/retrobbs/readme.md

 | `goodbye` | Log off message
 | `busy` | Message shown when all the connection slots are in use
 | `dateformat` | Format in which dates will be printed out, client-side:<br>0 = dd/mm/yyyy<br>1 = mm/dd/yyyy<br>2 = yyyy/mm/dd
+| `template` | Teamplate to use, name of the subdirectory inside /templates/. `default` will be used if this entry not defined.

 ### **\[BOARDS\]**
 Settings for the available messaging boards